sgraden/vpc/vpc-security.md

   * List all ACLs
   * List all rules in certain ACLs (Ingress + egress categories)
   * CRUD (Create, Read, Update, Delete) the ACL
-  * Charges for up to 25 ingress and egress rules are bypassed for the duration of the Beta release phase.
-(In fact, all rules are free during the Beta release phase.
-Later, there will be some cost for more than 25 ingress and egress rules.)
+  * Charges up to 25 ingress and egress rules are free (All rules are free during Beta release.)

 ### Security Group
 A **security group** acts as a virtual firewall that controls the traffic for one or more servers (VSIs).
-A security group is a collection of rules that specify whether to allow traffic for an associated VSI.
+A security group is a collection of 5-tuple rules that specify whether to allow traffic for an associated VSI.

 When a customer launches a VSI, he or she can associate one or more security groups with that VSI.
 Given the correct permissions, customers can modify security group rules using the IBM Console, the CLI, or the API.